Course guidelines for Ecology

 Sample examination questions are provided prior to each of the three examinations.

 The interactive lessons require a good working knowledge of Windows-based computer systems, including the Internet browser, Internet Explorer (version 8 or higher).
 In addition, there are specific computer system requirements (see Advisory).

 When the course is taken under the independent study option, students learn the material at their own pace - anytime and place.
-The only constraints are the target (for off-campus students) and fixed (for on-campus students) dates for the three written examinations, and that the course must be completed within the scheduled University of Idaho summer session.
+The only constraints are the target (for off-campus students) and fixed (for on-campus students) dates for the three written examinations, and that the course must be completed within the scheduled semester.

 grading The course assessments (quizzes